 I was caught in a circus show, where the bus driver was the director, whipping the audience into place, making them jump through hoops in order to be seated on a tiny pedestal.
 The hoops were the baggage regulations and the mood was rather sour.
 Germans can be quite strict and that includes bus travel through Germany.
 So before you pay too much or get lost with the different options, here are my personal, tried and tested tips for scoring Germany bus tickets the cheap and easy way.

-Baggage Can be an Issue
+Bus Baggage Can be an Issue

-Generally, German bus travel is not that complicated.
+Generally in Germany coach travel travel is not that complicated.
 You buy a ticket, you show the driver your receipt, you get on the bus.
 I am not sure of the traffic controls got worse, the drivers grumpier or the customers more complainier (is that a word?), but the luggage situation on German buses seemed to become quite the hot topic.

 Before you board you need to hand over your luggage and can keep hold of a small day bag or purse.
 Just one item is allowed on board – even if you just carry your jacket in a shoulder bag.
 When you book your ticket, you have to agree to the terms and conditions, which is where the regulations are stated.
 So have no excuse even if you play ignorant or really didn’t read up on the baggage restrictions.
 If a road control sees your luggage on the floor, you’ll be fined 27€.